Development assistance in Cambodia

 Health security in Cambodia

-Health Equity and Quality Improvement Initiative (H-EQIP)
+Health Equity and Quality Improvement Project Phase 2 (H-EQIP 2)

 $30 million, 2022-27

 The Health Equity and Quality Improvement Project Phase 2 (H-EQIP 2) aims to improve health outcomes and increase financial protection for the poor by improving the quality of health care, strengthening health systems, and growing demand for and use of health services.
 H-EQIP 2 builds on the achievements of H-EQIP 1 and aligns with the Royal Government of Cambodia's priority of achieving Universal Health Care (i.e. everyone receiving the health services they need without suffering financial hardship).